blimmer/cdk-docker-image-asset-gha-caching/README.md

-# cdk-docker-image-asset-gha-caching
+# CDK `DockerImageAsset` Caching with GitHub Actions

-Demo repo for caching CDK DockerImageAssets with GitHub Actions
+This repo demonstrates how to cache CDK DockerImageAsset builds using GitHub Actions.